 Have you ever been to Romania?
-First time I have visited Timisoara last February when I traveled to Milano, and since my flight was from Timisoara to Bergamo, I decided to make time and also visit this lovely city.
-Here is some very useful info if you are planning a trip to this place – Timisoara guide grom my angle.
+First time I have visited Timisoara last February when I traveled to Milano.
+Since my flight was from Timisoara to Bergamo, I decided to make time and visit this lovely city.
+Here is some very useful info if you are planning a trip to this place – Timisoara guide from my angle.

-Shops are opening from 7 to 9 am, and closing from 8 to 11pm, and on saturdays a little earlier around 4,5 in the afternoon.
+Shops are opening from 7 to 9 am, and closing from 8 to 11pm, and on Saturdays a little earlier around 4,5 in the afternoon.
 Banks are opened from 8.30 to 4pm, and usually closed over the weekends.
-There are a lot of restaurants, pubs and bars in the city, where you can have a good meal and rest or enjoy the drinks, so for more similar useful info visit site – RomaniaTourism and ArrivalGuides.
+There are a lot of restaurants, pubs and bars in the city, where you can have a good meal and rest or enjoy the drinks.
+For more similar useful info visit site – RomaniaTourism and ArrivalGuides.

-- First holywood Tarzan actor – Johnny Weissmuller was born in Timisoara
+- First Hollywood Tarzan actor – Johnny Weissmuller was born in Timisoara

 - Beneath the cathedral there is 5000 oaks which support her not to sink

-- First city n Europe which had horses pulling trams and street lights
+- First city in Europe which had horses pulling trams and street lights

 - First elementary school in Romania was built here in 1718

-- The only city in Europe that has 3 national theatres: Romanian, Hungarian and German
+- The only city in Europe that has 3 national theaters: Romanian, Hungarian and German

-Timisoara is small, cute and perfect city for weekend stay, just picnic or a transit place if you are catching a connection flight.
+City is small, cute and perfect city for weekend stay, just picnic or a transit place if you are catching a connection flight.
 One day is enough for you to discover, visit and see all the important sights, and second day is more if you would like to just roam around take some pics, and relax.
-So whatever you choose, a day or two it will be more than enough, but make sure not to miss it because, even though it is small it has a lot to offer.
+In conclusion, whatever you choose, a day or two it will be more than enough.
+However, make sure not to miss it because, even though it is small it has a lot to offer.